qntlb/numerical-methods-montecarlointegration-exercise/README.md

 #### Hints

-- Note that your Simpsons integral and your Monte-Carlo integral only operator on [0,1]^d (the object implementing the Domain will provide you with the transformation).
+- Note that your Simpson's integral and your Monte-Carlo integral only operator on [0,1]^d (the object implementing the Domain will provide you with the transformation).

-- Your Simpsons integrator should accept the `numberOfValuationPoints` as an argument.
+- Your Simpson's integrator should accept the `numberOfValuationPoints` as an argument.
 This should be the *minimum total number of valuation points*.
 Since the Simpsons rule uses an odd number of points in every dimension, you may use the following code to round this number appropriately to `numberOfSamplePointsEffective`, using `numberOfSamplePointsPerDimension` per dimension.

 ```
 	int dimension = integrationDomain.getDimension();